danwyl/cse15l-lab-reports/report1.md

 This output is NOT an error.

-### cat command
+### `cat` command
 ```bash
 [user@sahara ~/lecture1]$ cat
 ^C
 ```
 When running the `cat` command in the `lecture/` folder with no argument, it will continue to wait for an argument to be entered.
 I had to escape this using the `ctrl + c` sequence.
-This isn't explicitly an "error" per se, but certainly we aren't going to get out any meaningful information without a file argument.
+This isn't explicitly an "error" per se (that is to say we won't get an error message), but certainly we aren't going to get out any meaningful information without a file argument.

-This output is KIND OF an error?
+This output is NOT an error.

 ```bash